TermOfficial/osujs-lazer/README.md

  ## Developing osu!js

- (osu!js-lazer is currently not open-source YET.
-We're planning on making this dream a reality and release the source-code to the public!)
+ **(osu!js-lazer is currently not open-source YET!
+We're planning on making this dream a reality and release the source-code to the public!)**

  - A modified scratch editor with the ability to remove limits and adjust the "stage size" (1280x720) (Preferably Turbowarp, use the editing ready link provided here - https://www.turbowarp.org/editor?size=1280x720&clones=Infinity&offscreen&limitless&fps=60)